Supercolony-net/Open-Grants-Program/applications/openbrush.md

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

 * Work you have already done.
-* Wheter there are any other teams who have already contributed (financially) to the project.
+* Whether there are any other teams who have already contributed (financially) to the project.
 * Previous grants you may have applied for.